plogs/asopposedtowhat.com/content/posts/parable-of-the-squirrel.md

 He goes around the _tree_, sure enough, and the squirrel is _on_ the tree; but does the man go around the squirrel?

-In the unlimited leisure of the wilderness, and after draining a few bottles of wine, the discussion had grown contentious.
-Which is to say, everyone had taken sides.
+In the unlimited leisure of the wilderness[^2], the discussion had grown contentious; everyone had taken sides

 ## The controversy

 Half said _yes_ the man goes around the squirrel.
-Half said, no, he doesn't.
+Half said no he doesn't.

-Yes, he does.

-_No_, he doesn't.

 They appealed to me to make it a majority, one way or the other.
 Mindful of the scholastic adage that when you meet a contradiction,